nf-core/rnasplice/README.md

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->

-**nf-core/rnasplice** is a bioinformatics best-practice analysis pipeline for Alternative splicing analysis using RNA sequencing data obtained from organisms with a reference genome and annotation.
+**nf-core/rnasplice** is a bioinformatics pipeline for Alternative splicing analysis of RNA sequencing data obtained from organisms with a reference genome and annotation.

 On release, automated continuous integration tests run the pipeline on a [full-sized dataset](https://github.com/nf-core/test-datasets/tree/rnaseq#full-test-dataset-origin) obtained from the ENCODE Project Consortium on the AWS cloud infrastructure.
 This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
 The results obtained from running the full-sized tests individually for each `--aligner` option can be viewed on the [nf-core website](https://nf-co.re/rnaseq/results) e.g. the results for running the pipeline with `--aligner star_salmon` will be in a folder called `aligner_star_salmon` and so on.